What do they do?

 Projected Growth Rate

-Employment of Clinical and Counseling Psychologists is projected to show little or no change from 2022 to 2032.
+Employment of Clinical and Counseling Psychologists is projected to grow 11 percent from 2022 to 2032, faster than average compared to all occupations.

 No Data Available